jonseymour/git-plugin/README.md

 plugin-descriptor
 -----------------
-A package-manager agnostic descriptor that describes a plugin to the git platform, in particular git-pm.
+A package-manager agnostic descriptor that describes a plugin to the git platform, in particular git-plugin.

 package-descriptor
 ------------------